WelfzTwingoFurs/WegTek3D/README.md

 -Only 1 texture at a time;
 -No coling (Objects behind others still render);
 -No Z_Index polygon priority;
--Texture distortion (PS1-style, kinda likeable actually);
+-Heavy texture distortion up-close;
--Non-square polygons don't texture properly;
+-Non-square polygons don't texture properly (& intervenes with clipping);
--Draw distance innacurate to value(depends on Angles FOV);
+-Draw distance innacurate to value (depending on Angles FOV);
+-No Y FOV;
+-Polygons outside screen still render, and they're huge;
--Feet when you look down, Resolution multiplier & divider, draw distance fading, depth-shading options, looking up and down scaling, have been deactivated;
+-Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).